-You can view a D/G layout chart, a G/C layout chart here, and an A/D layout chart here with Emmanuel’s suggested layouts for each; if you are new to the 2.5 row, it’s recommended you take Emmanuel’s layout.
+You can view a D/G layout chart, a G/C layout chart here, a C/F layout chart and an A/D layout chart here with Emmanuel’s suggested layouts for each; if you are new to the 2.5 row, it’s recommended you take Emmanuel’s layout.

 - reeds (Binci a mano): choose either MM (with one register to play with or without tremollo) or LM (2 registers, to play M, L, or LM).

 - an inlay line (max 8mm, visit www.marechaux.fr)